NunoPontes/Android-FlashLigth/README.md

 -If you have your screen brightness to adapt automatically, it won't work properly

--Flash doesn't work on Android 5 to 6
+-Doesn't work on random devices, like One Plus One (to be fixed)

 ##Credits: